 - Copy the code below the 'Show hints' button [Note: you can change the text of this button by editing it directly in the code]

 Please note that Launchpad (formerly known as the "in-app widget" or "announcement center") is available as a feature only in our Growth plans and above.

 Launchpad allows your users to recall feature tours, announcements, and more, on-demand.
-We use Launchpad to power the "Resources" item in the navigation on the lefthand side of Appcues' user interface.
 You can use any image file that makes the most sense for your platform, like a question mark or alarm icon.